 Stop limit

 A stop-loss order helps to limit a trader’s loss with the most control if the market moves in the opposite direction of the trader.
-Stop order help in minimizing losses.
+Stop order helps in minimizing losses.

 Examples-